BerkeleyML/berkeleyml.github.io/coursestaff.md

 ---

 # Staff
 Below is the course staff for the semester.
-Please make an Ed post before emailing GSIs and instructors.
-If you have a very private matter, you may email the instructors and Head GSIs.
+Please make an Ed post before emailing TAs and instructors.
+If you have a very private matter, you may email the instructors and Head TA.

 ## Instructors